-There is another application that can run in a remote PC it is T6R that has a similar aspect than the driver interface and where the host and port of the Talon6 driver can be established.

-Pushing connect the status can be seen in this remote interface and sine commands can be sent to the system.
+There is another application that can run in a remote PC it is Talon6_Remote (T6R) that has a similar aspect than the driver interface.
+In its setup, the host and port of the Talon6 driver can be established.
+Pushing connect the status can be seen in this remote interface and some commands can be sent to the system.